The Science of Small Wins: Building Habits That Stick

 We are addicted to the “overnight success” story.
 We imagine that changing our lives requires a massive, earth-shattering event.
 We wait for the “perfect time” to start a new diet, write a book, or overhaul our productivity.
 We rely on bursts of intense motivation, believing that sheer willpower will carry us across the finish line.

-But psychology—and neuroscience—tell a different story.
-Lasting change isn’t the result of a single heroic effort; it’s the product of “small wins”—tiny, consistent actions that compound over time to produce massive results.
+But psychology and behavior-change research point to a different story.
+Lasting change rarely comes from a single heroic effort; it is often the product of “small wins”—tiny, consistent actions that compound over time.
 Building habits that stick requires patience, not perfection.

 The Trap of the “Quantum Leap”